urakozz/firebase-functions-auth/README.md

 import * as express from "express";
 import * as cors from "cors";
 import * as cookieParser from "cookie-parser";
-import {validateFirebaseIdToken, WithUser} from "@urakozz/firebase-functions-auth";
+import {validateFirebaseIdToken, WithUser} from "firebase-functions-auth";

 admin.initializeApp();
 const app = express();